LinkWellNodes/Documentation/docs/services/direct-request-jobs/testnets/Testnets.md

 # Testnet Data Feeds

-The following documentation allows you to retrieve any custom, real-world data from any internet-based API (using Chainlink's [Any API](https://docs.chain.link/any-api/introduction) functionality), and write it to your testnet blockchain smart contract or Web3 dApp.
+The following documentation illustrates how to use our redundant Chainlink oracle infrastructure to retrieve custom, real-world data from any internet-based API, and write it to your testnet blockchain smart contract or Web3 dApp.

-Please use the links below to learn how to build your first Chainlink request.
-If you run into any trouble, we recommend joining our [Discord server](https://discord.gg/Xs6SjqVPUA) for help.
+Please use the links below to build your first Chainlink request.

 :::info
-The fee for all of our testnet data feeds is **0 LINK** (free).
+The fee for all of our testnet data feeds is **0 LINK**.
 :::

 * ## [Arbitrum Sepolia Testnet](/services/direct-request-jobs/testnets/Arbitrum-Sepolia-Testnet-Jobs)